(I) An Overview of God’s Authority, God’s Righteous Disposition, and God’s Holiness

 God allows man to manage all things and have lordship over them, but does man do a good job?
 (No.) How does man do a bad job?
 Mankind tends toward destruction; mankind is not only unable to preserve the things as God created them, he has actually destroyed them.
 Mankind has reduced the mountains to rubble, choked the seas with earth, and turned the plains into deserts where none can live.
 Yet there in the desert man has made industry and built nuclear bases and destruction prevails in all directions.
 The rivers are no longer rivers, the sea no longer the sea, they are filled to the brim with pollution.
 When mankind breaks the balance and the rules of nature, their day of disaster and death is not far away and is inevitable.
 When the disaster comes, you will know how precious God’s creation is and how important all of it is for mankind; mankind is beginning to wake up to this fact.
 You see, man living in an environment with a fine climate is like being in paradise.
 People do not realize this blessing, but the moment they lose it all they will see how rare and precious all of it is.
 How would one get all of this back?
 What could people do if God was unwilling to create it again?
 What could you do?
 (We could do nothing.)
 Actually, there is something you can do and it’s very simple and when I tell you what it is you’ll immediately know that it is feasible.
 Why has man found himself in his current environmental predicament?
 Is it because of man’s greed and destruction?
 If man ends this destruction, won’t the living environment gradually right itself?
 If God does nothing, if God no longer wishes to do anything for mankind—that is to say, He doesn’t want to intervene—the best method would be for mankind to stop this destruction and return things to how they were.
 Putting an end to all this destruction means to stop the plundering and devastation of the things God has created.
 This will allow the environment where man lives to gradually improve.
 Failure to do so will result in further destruction of the environment and it will only become more serious.
 Don’t you see that My method is simple?
 (Yes, it is.)
 It is simple and feasible.
 Simple indeed, and it is feasible for some people, but is this feasible for the vast majority of people on earth?
 (It isn’t.)
 For you, at the very least, is it feasible?
 (Yes.)
 What does your “yes” stem from?
 Could one say that it involves establishing a basis of understanding about God’s deeds?
 Could one say it involves abiding by God’s rule and plan?
 (Yes.)
 There is a way to change all of this, but that is not the topic we are discussing now.
 God is responsible for every single human life and He is responsible to the very end.
 God provides for you, even if you have been sickened by the environment destroyed by Satan, or affected by pollution or received some other harm, it doesn’t matter; God provides for you and He will let you live on.
 Do you have faith in this?
 (Yes!)
 God does not take the loss of human life lightly, right?

 Have you come to feel the importance of recognizing God as the source for all life?
 What feelings do you have?
 Go ahead and I’ll listen.
 (In the past, we had never thought to connect the mountains, sea and lakes with the actions of God.
-Today, through the fellowship with God, we now understand that these were always actions of God and that they arose from His wisdom, so we see that God’s creation of all things was predestined from the very beginning and they all possess the good will of God.
+Today, through the fellowship of God, we now understand that these were always actions of God and that they arose from His wisdom, so we see that God’s creation of all things was predestined from the very beginning and they all possess the good will of God.
 All things are interconnected and mankind is the ultimate beneficiary.
 What we heard today feels very fresh and novel, and we have felt how real God’s actions are.
 In reality and in our daily lives we truly see things as they are when we come into contact with living things.)
 You truly see it, right?
 God’s providing for mankind is not without a sound foundation, He doesn’t just utter a few words and that’s it.
 God does so much, even things you don’t see He does for your benefit.
 Man lives in this environment, this universe God created, and in it people and other things are interdependent, just like how the gas expelled from plants purifies the air and benefits the people who breathe it in.
 However, some plants are poisonous to people, but don’t those plants have other plants that compete with them?
 This is one of the wonders of God’s creation!
 We didn’t discuss this subject today, instead we primarily discussed the interdependence of man and other things, how man cannot live without other things, and the importance of God’s creation of all things.
 Man cannot live without other things, just like man needs air to live and how if you were placed in a vacuum, you would soon die.
 This is a very basic principle to allow you to see that man needs other things.
 So what sort of attitude should man have toward all things?
 (Treasure them.)
 Treasure them, protect them, make use of them efficiently, do not destroy them, do not waste them and do not change them on a whim, for all things are from God and are provided to mankind and mankind must treat them conscientiously.
-Today I have told you two little stories, and I hope that you will go back and thoroughly think them over.
+Today we have discussed these two topics, and you may go back and thoroughly think them over.
 Next time we will discuss some things in more detail.
 Our fellowship will end here for today.
 Good bye!
 (Good bye!)

 January 18, 2014